32nd Infantry Division (Wehrmacht): History

 The 32nd Infantry Division was formed on 1 October 1936 in Köslin, in the II Military District under the command of Generalleutnant Nikolaus von Falkenhorst.
-The division was already mobilize on 1 August 1939 and transferred to the Polish border in the area of Preußisch Friedland.
+The division was already mobilized on 1 August 1939 and transferred to the Polish border in the area of Preußisch Friedland.
 At the outbreak of World War II, the division crossed the Polish border on 1 September 1939 and reached the Vistula at Kulm on the third day of operations.
 On 6 September the division crossed the Drewenz at Gollup and continued its advance to the Modlin Fortress via Sierpc.
 The division encircled the fortress from the southeast and then marched to Warsaw-Praga.

 In December 1939 the division was moved to the Eifel.
 Here the Feldersatz-Bataillon 32 (32nd Field Replacement Battalion) was transferred to the 162nd Infantry Division in January 1940.
 In February 1940, the II./Infanterie-Regiment 94 (2nd Battalion of the 94th Infantry Regiment) was handed over to the 292nd Infantry Division.
 At the beginning of the Battle of France (Fall Gelb—Case Yellow), the German invasion of France and the Low Countries, the division stationed southwest of Prüm in the Eifel and penetrated the Belgian border defenses and crossed the river Meuse at Givet.
 The division then marched through Ohain to Cambrai, and from here south of Douai to La Bassée and Lille.
 During the second phase campaign, Fall Rot (Case Red), the division crossed the river Somme at Bray-sur-Somme and the river Seine near Rouen.
 Afterwards the division pursued the defeated French opponents to the river Loire near Nantes.
 Here the division remained until August 1940.
 It then relocated to the Cotentin peninsula, in preparation for Operation Sea Lion (Unternehmen Seelöwe), the planned invasion of the United Kingdom which was never carried out.

 In October 1940 the division was transferred to East Prussia.
 At the same time, the staff of Infanterie-Regiment 4 (4th Infantry Regiment) and every 3rd battalion of every infantry regiment were handed off to the 122nd Infantry Division.
 The hand-offs were replaced.